UVicAMOlab/swp-polarimeter/code/README.md

 Before use, the daqhats library should be downloaded from https://github.com/mccdaq/daqhats and the contained folder daqhats should be moved or copied to this folder ("code").

 Python 3.12 is required for operation.
-Required libraries are numpy, matplotlib.pyplot, datetime,
+Required standard libraries are numpy, matplotlib.pyplot, datetime,

 All code is open sourced and can be downloaded or distributed freely.